 EXPLORE THE “WU FAMILY SHRINES”!

-The project began in the summer of 2002 with a visit to the Wuzhai Shan site in Jiaxiang County, Shandong Province.
-Professor Barbieri-Low and Dr. Cary Liu, Curator of Asian Art at the Princeton University Art Museum, surveyed the site and made detailed measurements and sketches of the surviving carved stones.
+The project began in the summer of 2002 with a visit to the Wuzhaishan site in Jiaxiang County, Shandong Province.
+Professor Barbieri and Dr. Cary Liu, Curator of Asian Art at the Princeton University Art Museum, surveyed the site and made detailed measurements and sketches of the surviving carved stones.
 During a subsequent visit in 2004, Professor Barbieri-Low registered GPS readings of all the main features at the site, noting their position, elevation, and orientation.

 The project was funded by generous grants from Princeton University Art Museum with funds from the J. Paul Getty Trust, the Central Research Development Fund of the Office of Research at the University of Pittsburgh, and the Asian Studies Center at the University of Pittsburgh.

-The virtual tour is best viewed on a Mac or PC with a large monitor and is compatible with all major browers.
+The virtual tour is best viewed on a Mac or PC with a large monitor and is compatible with all major browsers.
 The layout may appear slightly different.
-The tour also runs on tablets such as iPads as well as on iOS and Android phones (in horizontal mode).
-Parts of the tour are also compatible with virtual reality headseats, including HTC Vive/Vive Pro, Occulus Rift, Occulus Go, and phone VR solutions like Google Cardboard.
+The tour also runs on tablets such as iPads as well as on iOS and Android phones (horizontal mode is recommended).
+Parts of the tour are also compatible with virtual reality headsets, including the HTC Vive/Vive Pro, Oculus Rift, Oculus Quest, Oculus Go, and phone VR solutions like Google Cardboard.
 Though the system underwent testing on as many devices as possible, if you find a problem or an error in the tour, please contact Professor Barbieri-Low (firstname.lastname@example.org), with your system’s specifications.
 The 2019 version of the tour was created with 3D Vista Pro.